 What inspired Wirdah to apply for the Mohbat Prize award was the essay topic. #MeToo made her realize that she had a lot to say.
 She credits her love of reading for her natural inclination toward writing.
 She likes the freedom of expressing herself through writing.

 Wirdah plans to major in Biology at Brooklyn College where she will begin classes this fall.
 A career in Medicine may be in her future.

 RUNNER UP – ZARIA HARRELL, also a Banneker graduate, will be studying psychology at Kean University in New Jersey.

-This summer, Zaria is taking advantage of the one on one writing coach provided by the Mohbat prize while working for NYS Assemblymember Diana Richardson.
-The coaching, the equivalent of a college course, will result in an article published under her own byline.
+This summer, Zaria took advantage of the one-on-one writing coach provided by the Mohbat prize while working for NYS Assemblymember Diana Richardson.
+The coaching, the equivalent of a college course, resulted in an article published under her own byline.
 The article, titled For Some Teens, Social Pressure, Political Climate Fuel Rising Depression and Anxiety, can be viewed here.

 2017 – CASEY PEREZ is a graduating senior at Benjamin Banneker Academy in Clinton Hill, Brooklyn, for winning the 2017 Joseph E. Mohbat Prize for Writing in Memory of Verdery Knights.

 Casey’s compelling essay on the theme “What is special to me about Brooklyn?” has earned him the award and $1500 check, which will be presented to him at the 2017 Benjamin Banneker graduation on June 28.
 Casey, the first male recipient of the Prize, will be studying Natural Resource Management at SUNY ESF in Syracuse in the fall.